Large N Optimization for multi-matrix systems: Methods

 For a given loop truncation size $N_{\text{Loops}}$, starting with the lowest $N$ satisfying $N(N+1) \ge N_{\text{Loops}}$ and increasing $N$, loop values are seen not to change much.
 Loop values quickly converge to their exact values (when known) as $N_{\text{Loops}}$ is increased.
 This is particularly so for the $N_{\Omega}$ small loops.
-This is evidenced in Table \ref{NewTable:2}.
+This is evidenced, for example, in the matrix integrals case, in Table \ref{NewTable:2}.

-To calculate the spectrum using master variables, one implements equation (\ref{MasterSpectrumTrunc}) (or (\ref{MasterSpectrum})) at convergence.
-For SD type systems for example, given the special form of $V_{\operatorname{coll}}$ in (\ref{MPPot}), and given that $\tilde\omega(c)=0$\footnote{This is of course only true in a numerical sense, but we have checked that additional terms do not contribute to the accuracy with which the spectrum is obtained} at the minimum, $V^{(2)}$ takes a particularly simple form:

-This method yields remarkably accurate results for the low lying states in cases where exact solutions are known.
-We display some results for $2$-matrices systems in Tables \ref{SpecTable:1} and \ref{SpecTable:2}.